adrianaovalle/sqlalchemy-challenge/README.md

 ## Climate Analysis and Exploration

 ## Data Inspection
-There are 2 tables available: Measurements and Stations.
+There are 2 tables available: Measurement and Station.
-* Measurements table contains: Precipitation (prcp), station, temperature (tobs), date and id.
+* Measurement table contains: Precipitation (prcp), station, temperature (tobs), date and id.
 It has 19,550 rows.
 * Station table contains: station, id, elevation, name, longitude and latitude.
 It has 9 rows.

 The last date of available data is: 2017/08/23.